 \subsection{Fully Supervised Learning}

-In the fully supervised crowd counting paradigm, the model is hard to optimize if we utilize the original discrete point-wise annotation maps as ground truth.
-Thus, the continuous ground truth density map is usually generated from the original point-wise annotations via different ground truth generation methods such as applying an adaptive Gaussian kernel for each head annotation, which is important for accurate crowd estimation.
+In the fully supervised crowd counting paradigm, the model is hard to optimize if we utilize the original discrete point-wise annotation maps as ground truth~\cite{liang2021focal, gao2020learning, zand2022multiscale, louedec2021gaussian, liu2021bipartite, abousamra2021localization, wang2021dense, zhou2021locality, wan2021fine, sam2020locate}.
+There are also some recent works study the problem of counting from scalar representations~\cite{wang2022crowdmlp, song2021rethinking, lin2021direct, ma2021learning}.
+The continuous ground truth density map is usually generated from the original point-wise annotations via different ground truth generation methods such as applying an adaptive Gaussian kernel for each head annotation, which is important for accurate crowd estimation~\cite{wan2020kernel}.
 The fixed kernel or adaptive Gaussian kernel are widely used approaches to prepossess the original annotation and get the ground truth for density estimation and crowd counting~\cite{li2018csrnet}.
 The geometry-adaptive kernel is defined as follows:

 where x denotes the pixel position in an image.
 For each target object, $x_i$ in the ground truth, which is presented with a delta function $\delta(x-x_i)$.
 The ground truth density map $F(x)$ is generated by convolving $\delta(x-x_i)$ with a normalized Gaussian kernel based on parameter $\sigma_i$.
 And $\bar{d_i}$ shows the average distance of the k nearest neighbors.